A Cohomology Theory for Planar Trivalent Graphs with Perfect Matchings: Examples of cohomology calculations

+In this section we calculate the cohomology of a few well known families of planar trivalent graphs.
+These examples where chosen to highlight different properties and behavior of the cohomology.
+For instance, examples are presented where the cohomology of the pair $(G,M)$ has strictly more information than the $2$-factor polynomial, showing that the cohomology is stronger than the $2$-factor polynomial as an invariant.
+Many of the results established in this section rely upon theorems from Subsection~\ref{subsec:cochain-inv}.

-We start by investigating the $3$-prism $P_3$ together with each of its perfect matchings (cf. Figure~\ref{fig:P_3}).
-We have already calculated the $2$-factor polynomial of the pair $(P_3,L)$ in the introduction.
-We now calculate its cohomology.\\
+The first example, the $3$-prism, shows that the cohomology is a finer invariant than the $2$-factor polynomial.
+Let $P_3$ be the $3$-prism together with each of its perfect matchings (cf. Figure~\ref{fig:P_3}).

-As an illustrative example, we provide the hypercube of resolutions for the pair $(P_3,L)$ in Figure~\ref{fig:3-prism-hypercube-of-states}.
+As an illustrative example, the hypercube of states for the pair $(P_3,L)$ is presented in Figure~\ref{fig:3-prism-hypercube-of-states}.
 Note that the number of circles drops by one for the states as the cohomological degree is increased by one---up until the last degree.